higson-io/dictionary-engine/README.md

-# Hyperon Dictionary-Engine Demo App
+# Higson Dictionary-Engine Demo App

-This is a sample configuration application to demonstrate capabilities of Hyperon.io library.
+This is a sample configuration application to demonstrate capabilities of Higson.io library.

-Hyperon.io tutorials are available [here](https://www.hyperon.io/docs/tutorials).
+Higson.io tutorials are available [here](https://www.higson.io/docs/start-documentation).

 ## Prerequisites